What are the top lithium stocks to watch?

 - Confirm the trade

-The lithium market used to be dominated by just three companies - Albemarle, Sociedad Quimica y Minera de Chile and FMC – which used to produce over half of all the world’s lithium.
-However, the market has changed dramatically over the last decade as the rise in demand for lithium has encouraged more companies to enter the market, which has eroded the market share of the big three.
+The lithium market used to be dominated by just three companies – Albemarle, Sociedad Quimica y Minera de Chile (SQM) and FMC – which used to account for 85% of market share.
+However, this has changed dramatically over the last decade as the rise in demand for lithium has encouraged more companies to enter the market.

 Chinese companies Tianqi Lithium and Ganfeng Lithium, both encouraged by China’s attempts to dominate the lithium market and electrify the country, have become significant players.
 China is one of the few countries to hold a significant amount of lithium reserves and it is one of the largest producers of electric vehicle batteries, competing with Japan and South Korea, according to McKinsey.

-Albemarle has long been the world’s leading producer of lithium.
+Albemarle (market cap $25.69 billion) has long been a world leading producer of lithium.
 The US company has a mixture of brine and hard-rock mining operations in Chile, Australia and the US, and makes both lithium carbonate and hydroxide.
 It also has one of the largest networks of processing plants.

 It has plants capable of producing battery-grade lithium in Europe, Australia, China, Chile and the US.
 While the electric car market is the driving force behind the company’s growth, it makes over 100 different lithium-based products for various industries around the world.

-Sociedad Quimica y Minera de Chile (SQM) is listed in the US but is rooted in Atacama Desert in Chile, where it has exclusive access to huge reserves of caliche and brine, which allows it to produce a wide array of commodities, with caliche bearing the likes of iodine and nitrate while its brines contain lithium and potassium.
+Sociedad Quimica y Minera de Chile (market capitalisation $13.07 billion) is listed in the US but is rooted in Atacama Desert in Chile, where it has exclusive access to huge reserves of caliche and brine, which allows it to produce a wide array of commodities.
+SQM’s caliche bears the likes of iodine and nitrate, while its brines contain lithium and potassium.

-It says its brines ‘contain the highest concentrations of lithium and potassium’ in the world, and also produces other commodities like sulphate and boron.
+The company says its brines ‘contain the highest concentrations of lithium and potassium’ in the world, and it also produces other commodities like sulphate and boron.

-Lithium is one of the smallest parts of the business, but SQM is committed to rapid expansion in anticipation for a spike in demand as electric vehicles take off.
-It is aiming to double production from 55,000 to 60,000 metric tons of lithium in 2020 to 120,000 tons in 2021 and is expanding its ability to make both lithium carbonate and hydroxide.
+Lithium is one of the smallest parts of the business, but SQM is committed to rapid development in anticipation for a spike in demand as electric vehicles take off.
+It’s aiming to dramatically expand production to 120,000 tons in 2021, and is growing its ability to make both lithium carbonate and hydroxide.

 This is reflected in its expansion into hard rock operations in Australia back in 2017 under a venture with Kidman Resources.

-Livent Corp became the largest publicly-traded pure lithium play outside of China when it was spun-out of FMC Corp back in 2018.
+Livent Corp (market cap $3.91 billion) became the largest publicly traded pure lithium play outside of China when it was spun-out of FMC Corp back in 2018.
 FMC separated its lithium business to leave it focused on agricultural products.

-Argentina may host its source of lithium, but Livent sells the majority of its product in Asia, which accounts for 59% of revenue.
-It has said that ‘we expect the shares of lithium hydroxide, energy storage and Asia as percentages of our total revenue by product, application and geography, respectively, to increase’ as the electric vehicle market gains momentum.
+Argentina may host its source of lithium, but Livent sells the majority of its product in Asia, which accounts for more than half of the company’s revenue.
+Livent has said that it expects ‘the shares of lithium hydroxide, energy storage and Asia as percentages of our total revenue by product, application and geography, respectively, to increase’ as the electric vehicle market gains momentum.

 Other lithium stocks to watch